shakti06/spring-security/README.md

 ## Spring security authentication and authorization using jpa and mysql

--use of userDetailzService
+-use of userDetailService

--use of GrantedAuthority for the authentication
+-use of GrantedAuthority for the authorization

--use of jpa
+-used for spring security login features